 Expertise & Capabilities

-I am the 4th year tutor on the BA Psychology Programme.
-In addition I am the class leader for Individual Differences (C8303) which is a core 3rd year class, and Health Psychology which is a 4th year class.
+I am the class leader for Individual Differences (C8303) which is a core 3rd year class, and Introduction to Mental Health Difficulties (B9200) which is a second year class.
 I also teach on the second year Social and Health Psychology module (C8202) and the fourth year psychology of mental health class.
 I am the chair of the School of Psychological Sciences and Health Ethics Committee and I serve as a member of the University of Strathclyde Ethics Committee.